A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-Robot Interaction Layer

 The elastic force generated at each pair of gripper-target points is regulated by two saturated springs.
 The first has a large maximal force $F_{s_{max_1}}$ but low stiffness $k_{s_1}$ while the second relies on a low maximal force $F_{s_{max_2}}$ but high stiffness $k_{s_2}$.
 The first spring governs large-distance interactions but has limited effects locally.
 The second spring has limited long-distance interaction but provides a snap-like mechanism at close range.
 This is illustrated in Fig. \ref{fig:vmcparams}a.

 Virtual dampers generate forces of the form

-characterized by the position dependent damping $c(s) > 0$ for all $s\geq 0$.
-As before, $\textbf{p}$ refers to the displacement vector between a generic pair of gripper-target points.
-In particular, we use

-where $c_1 \geq 0$ is a constant representing the minimum damping coefficient, $c_1+c_2 \geq 0 $ is the maximal damping coefficient, and $\beta$ shapes the sensitivity of the damping coefficient to variations in position.
-Variable damping gives us further tuning flexibility and has proven effective in experiments.
+characterized by the position dependent damping $c(|\textbf{p}|) > 0$ for all $s\geq 0$.
+As before, $\textbf{p}$ refers to the displacement vector between a generic pair of gripper-target points. $c_1 \geq 0$ is a constant representing the minimum damping coefficient, $c_1+c_2 > 0 $ is the maximal damping coefficient, and $\beta$ shapes the sensitivity of the damping coefficient to variations in position.
+Variable damping offers greater tuning flexibility and has proven effective in experiments.

-An offset $\alpha$ ($\alpha = 10$ cm, determined experimentally) is introduced to the position of the target points, to keep a safe distance between the gripper fingers and the object.
+An offset $\alpha$ ($\alpha = 10$ cm, determined experimentally) is introduced to the target points' positions to maintain a safe distance between the gripper fingers and the object.
 The offset translates the target points in the direction of the gripper base (see the arrow in Fig. \ref{fig:main}b).
 Reducing this offset brings the gripper closer to the object.
 This is done in the last phase of grasping (as detailed in Section \ref{gripcontrol}).